rudashi/optima/README.md

 composer require rudashi/optima
 ```

-Remember to put repository in a composer.json
+If not working, add repository to yours composer.json

 ```bash
 "repositories": [